 Bonus is computed based on the Service Agreements entered into with each of the executive directors, Mr. Edward Lim Chin Wah and Mr. Yap Tin Foo on May 30, 2014.
-The service agreements have been renewed in May 2017 and will continue for a period of 3 years and upon the expiry of such period, the service agreement shall then be renewed on such terms and conditions as the parties may agree.

 The Company believes that the current format of disclosure is sufficient indication, for the time being, of each director's remuneration package, given that remuneration continues to be a sensitive subject.